Aston Merrygold: Personal life

 Merrygold is a supporter of Arsenal F.C.
-Merrygold has numerous tattoos, including three stars behind his right ear, two stars on his pelvis, a music note between his shoulder blades and a sleeve which consists of a tattoo of Michael Jackson, whom he cites as an inspiration.
-In 2011, Aston's close childhood friend Lisa died in an accident.
-As a tribute to his late friend, he got her face tattooed on his forearm.
+He has numerous tattoos, including three stars behind his right ear, two stars on his pelvis, a music note between his shoulder blades and a sleeve which consists of a tattoo of Michael Jackson, whom he cited as an inspiration.
+In 2011, Merrygold’s close childhood friend Lisa died in an accident.
+As a tribute, he got her face tattooed on his forearm.

 In September 2017, Merrygold announced via Instagram that his partner, Sarah Louise Richards, was expecting a baby.
 He said that her pregnancy had encouraged him to take part in Strictly Come Dancing.
 The couple announced their engagement in December 2017.
-On 30 January 2018, Richards gave birth to a boy named Grayson Jax.
-On 15 December 2019, the couple announced they were expecting another baby.
-The pair welcomed Macaulay Shay on 5 June 2020.
+On 30 January 2018, Richards gave birth to their first son.
+Their second son was born on 5 June 2020.
+They wed in September 2022.
+In March 2024, they announced the birth of their third child.

 Other ventures

 Product and endorsements

 In September 2010, an "Aston doll" was launched, alongside the other 3 members of JLS.
 Durex teamed up with JLS to produce a condom range called "Just Love Safe", with each member of the group having their own box.
 In 2010, Merrygold alongside Gill, Humes and Williams endorsed Nintendo Wii Party, appearing in 7 different TV adverts.
 JLS were also part of the Walkers crisps "Make sandwich more exciting" advertising campaign.
 This resulted in the band doing a surprise performance at Sandwich Technology School, which appeared on the television advertisement.
 Merrygold also appeared on advertisements for Coca-Cola in the UK promoting their 'Share a Coke' range.